sujeet-coder111/simon-game/README.md

-this is the basic file of simon game
+this is the basic file of simon game.
+#SIMON GAME.